dos-group/gardening-adventure/ReadMe.md

 ![Wiring Diagram](./documentation/diagrams/wiring&#32;diagram/Wiring&#32;Diagram_bb.png)
 ## Start Sensor and Actuators
 If all required sensors are wired you can continue with the software installation.
 The installation of the desired devices is happening via a shell script.
 For that it is required that K3s is running on the Pi controlling the sensors and the IP address for the MQTT Broker is known.
+To start the Sensors run the  ```gardening-adventure/scripts/sensor_deployment.sh``` script in an environment with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#verifying-kubectl-configuration) configured.